A poor diet can lead to insufficient vitamins, minerals, and other essential substances.

 - Breathing becomes difficult.

-- Hair becomes dry and sparse, falling out easily.
+- Hair becomes dry and sparse, falling out quickly.

 Children may show a lack of growth and may be tired and irritable.